HrudhaiUmas/PoEWit-Scraping-Project/README.md

 links.py
   Establishes connection to cedia.org.. scrapes information to get number of dealers in search radius and returns a list item containing all individual dealer pages   href.
+MAKE SURE TO EDIT CHROMEDRIVER PATH (more details below)

 write_to_excel.py
   Iterates through each link returned by links.py..
 Will then use parsers.py to scrape data from each page.
 Will then write data to an excel file.